CENSUS/whatsapp-mitd-mitm/watls_psk_extract/README.md

 To deploy the application on an Android device:

-    # Required only if you multiple devices attached on your computer
+    # Required only if you have multiple devices attached on your computer
-    export ANDROID_SERIAL=123456789abcdef
+    export ANDROID_SERIAL=0123456789abcdef

     make deploy